eonist/eonist.github.io/_posts/_2018-12-17-Programatic-autolayout.md

 - `Unable to simultaneously satisfy constraints, will attempt to recover by breaking constraint` 💀
 - The comments surrounding the programatic AutoLayout code is crusial, as we can spend a lot less time deriving the context the original problem was solved.
 If this statement sounds unambigiouse then please read my article on [commenting and its effect on cognition]()
 - ios 9 edge cases needs documentation
+- When subContent sets parent constraints, things gets complicated and commenting and subclassing is needed to keep the code readable and maintainable
 - My final argument is that Programatic AutoLayout enables you to have a steel grip over your UI / UX.
 No more half baked transitions that are fair enough.
 Own your design.
 Make it shine ✨

 #### Con's